drtonyr/carbonTaxBackstop/docs/README.md

 # A Carbon Tax Backstop to Guarantee Carbon Neutrality
 ## Abstract

-This work models the impact of a [Carbon Tax](https://en.wikipedia.org/wiki/Carbon_tax) on UK household spending and tax rasied.
-It is widely accepted that we must achieve [carbon neutrality](https://en.wikipedia.org/wiki/Carbon_neutrality) as soon as is practical and a carbon tax is regarded as the main economic tool to achive this.
+This work models the impact of a [Carbon Tax](https://en.wikipedia.org/wiki/Carbon_tax) on UK household spending and tax raised.
+It is widely accepted that we must achieve [carbon neutrality](https://en.wikipedia.org/wiki/Carbon_neutrality) as soon as is practical and a carbon tax is regarded as the main economic tool to achieve this.

-This work assumes that a carbon tax will be implemented and that the revenues raised can be used to reduce CO2e emissions such that we achieve carbon neurality.
-Analysis of houshold spending from the UK gives a reasonable approximation of CO2e emissions by item expenditure.
+This work assumes that a carbon tax will be implemented and that the revenues raised can be used to reduce CO2e emissions such that we achieve carbon neutrality.
+Analysis of household spending from the UK gives a reasonable approximation of CO2e emissions by item expenditure.
 Analysis of income elasticity by item gives an expectation of the change in spending at a given rate of carbon tax.
-In order not to disavantage the lowest income households a universal household income is included so that there is no net change to the first decile.
+In order not to disadvantage the lowest income households a universal household income is included so that there is no net change to the first decile.
 Increasing the carbon tax thus both reduces expenditure on high carbon items (reducing emissions) and also raises revenues which can be spent on decarbonifying our economy so achieve net carbon zero.
 Details of the expected changes are provided.

 This analysis is modelled as a backstop, that is a guarantee that the desired outcome will be achieved whilst leaving open the exact means of achieving the outcome.
-All major political parties will be committing to carbon neurality for the UK between 2030 and 2050.
-This work allows them to guarantee that thier target will be hit whilst not having to specify every detail.
+All major political parties will be committing to carbon neutrality for the UK between 2030 and 2050.
+This work allows them to guarantee that their target will be hit whilst not having to specify every detail.

 This report is generated from python source code which is [freely available](https://github.com/drtonyr/carbonTaxBackstop).